marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 A non-bare repository is what we have been manipulating so far: a repository containing both `.git` folder and a local file tree.

 A [bare](http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/) repository has no local file tree but just the `.git` folder.
-It is typically used for host host git repositories on a [server](https://www.petekeen.net/self-hosted-git-server) and is instanciated using `git init --bare`.
+It is typically used to host git repositories on a [server](https://www.petekeen.net/self-hosted-git-server) and is instantiated using `git init --bare`.

 ### fork